caleb-cox/commando-hacker-witch/README.md

 Dragon pistol - The maximum range of the dragon pistol is 20 yards.
 The DL for hitting a target at least 10 yards away is increased by 4.
 Reloading the pistol takes one turn.
 10 shots costs 4 SP.

 Dragon rifle - The maximum range of the dragon pistol is 40 yards.
 The DL for hitting a target at least 20 yards away is increased by 4.
-Reloading the pistol takes one turn.
+Reloading the rifle takes one turn.
 10 shots costs 4 SP.

 Halberd - The halberd has a reach of 2 yards.